brucew4yn3rp/sd-artist-wildcards/README.md

 - **Artist Tags**
 Comma-separated list of artists
-    - The file `Danbooru Artists.xlsx` contains a comprehensive lists of artists you can use to get started
+    - The file `Danbooru Artists.xlsx` contains a comprehensive list of artists you can use to get started.
+There are 16,960 artist tags, many of which are not recognized by popular models, so I'd recommend paring this list down to your favorite ones.

 - **Min Artists / Max Artists**
 Controls how many artists are randomly selected.